hasnat-shahriyar/C-Programming/C-Practice/Module-6/readme.md

    - After the loop, the array is reversed.
    - The code then prints the reversed array.

-Now, let's address the specific and important parts :
+Now, let's address the specific and important parts:

 - `int i = 0, j = n - 1;`:
   - This initializes two pointers `i` and `j`.